verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 > 💡 **[Babel](https://babeljs.io/)** is a compiler that transforms ES6 code (and other things like React's JSX syntax) into ES5 code.
 It is very modular and can be used in tons of different [environments](https://babeljs.io/docs/setup/).
 It is by far the preferred ES5 compiler of the React community.

 - Move your `index.js` into a new `src` folder.
 This is where you will write your ES6 code.
 A `lib` folder is where the compiled ES5 code will go.
-Gulp and Babel will take care of creating it.
+Babel will take care of creating it.
 Remove the previous `color`-related code in `index.js`, and replace it with a simple:

 ```javascript
 const str = 'ES6';